August 10, 2009

 Results and Conclusions

-I’d be happy working with any of these four.
-All four were easy to setup, fast, decent in memory consumption, and had good Python libraries.
+I’d be happy working with any of these.
+All of them were easy to setup, fast, decent in memory consumption, and had good Python libraries.

-RabbitMQ has the most mindshare (it is the only one which registers on Google Trends), but it took the most memory and is the most complex to use.
+RabbitMQ is popular, but it took the most memory and is the most complex to use.
 It looks like a great product, but it’s Message Oriented Middleware, not an in-memory job queue, so it’s not what I’m looking for.

-Gearman was designed for exactly the problem I have, takes almost no memory (1.4Mb), has a great pedigree (Danga), is widely deployed (LiveJournal, Digg, Yahoo), is in Ubuntu, has a Python library in PyPI, and someone helped me out on the #gearman IRC channel straight away.
+Gearman was designed for exactly the problem I have, takes little memory (1.4Mb), has a great pedigree (Danga), is widely deployed (LiveJournal, Digg, Yahoo), and someone helped me out on the #gearman IRC channel straight away.
 It even has queue persistence and clustering.
-So, Gearman it is.